union-imgcross icon

 Annual Paid Leave

-Employees are eligible for 14 days of annual paid leaves after completing 12 months of employment.
-However, it is mandatory to avail of the first seven days of leave on a consecutive basis.
+Employees are eligible for 14 days of annual paid leave after completing 12 months of employment.
+However, the first seven days of leave must be taken consecutively.

 Casual Leave